- General safety

 Portable gauge users must:

-- Ensure their own safety, the safety of the general public and environment.
+- Ensure personal safety and the safety of the general public and the environment

-- Must comply with the SFU’s Radiation Safety Program established, in accordance with regulatory requirements.
+- Comply with the SFU’s Radiation Safety Program, in accordance with regulatory requirements

-- Be aware of the risks associates with the safety or security of gauges, its safe operations.
+- Be aware of the risks associated with the safety or security of gauges and its safe operations

-- Must ensure that the Portable Gauge is under the constant surveillance of a worker, or secured in a transport vehicle, or at the storage location.
+- Ensure that the Portable Gauge is under the constant surveillance of a gauge user, secured in a transport vehicle and at the storage location.

-Note: Gauge operators (workers) must have their TDG certificate with them at all times.
+Note: Gauge users must have their signed TDG certificate with them at all times.

-- Before storing the gauge, make sure the radoactive source is fully retracted and the shutter is fully closed.
+- Before storing the gauge, make sure the radoactive source is fully retracted and the shutter is completely closed